thelfer/MFrontGallery/docs/papers/joss/paper.md

 This paper aims to describe the `MFrontGallery` project and is organized as follows:

-Section \ref{sec:mfm:introduction:statement_of_need} discusses the necessity for a new approach to material knowledge management, particularly in the context of safety-critical studies.
+Section "Statement Of Need" discusses the necessity for a new approach to material knowledge management, particularly in the context of safety-critical studies.

-Section \ref{sec:mfm:introduction:cmake_infrastructure} provides an overview of the `CMake` infrastructure of the project, and details the process for creating derivative projects using the same `CMake` framework as the `MFrontGallery`.
+Section "CMake Infrastructure provides an overview of the `CMake` infrastructure of the project, and details the process for creating derivative projects using the same `CMake` framework as the `MFrontGallery`.

 # Statement of need : material knowledge management for safety - criticial studies
-\label{sec:mfm:introduction:statement_of_need}

 ## Role of material knowledge in numerical simulations of solids